Project Overview

 Once the dust settled, it was clear that the goals post-acquisition were generating more sales leads and increasing user trust.
 I knew the developer lift for the swatch quiz was quite low, plus it had been user tested and generally approved by stakeholders.

 I pitched the swatch quiz to leadership, including the benefits, effort level, and data showing that this was a feature that customers were looking for.
-After a few quick tweaks to the images and branding, the quiz was developed and recently released on the site.
+With them on board, the quiz was developed and recently released on the site.

 Final Design